bunty1305/Heart-Disease-Diagnostics/README.md

 Feel free to explore the repository for detailed analysis and visualizations.
 Your feedback and suggestions are welcome!

-Connect with me on (LinkedIn, `(https://www.linkedin.com/in/bunty1305/)`) to discuss this project and share insights on data analysis in healthcare!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/bunty1305/) to discuss this project and share insights on data analysis in healthcare!

 #DataAnalysis #Healthcare #HeartDisease #DataScience #MachineLearning #PublicHealth #DataVisualization #GitHub #Internship #UnifiedMentor